pypi/warehouse/docs/api-reference/xml-rpc.rst

   If the release does not exist, an empty dictionary is returned.

 ``search(spec[, operator])``
-  Search the package database using the indicated search spec.
+  Search the package database using the indicated search `spec`.

-  The spec may include any of the keywords described in the above list (except 'stable_version' and 'classifiers'), for example: {'description': 'spam'}
+  The `spec` may include any of the keywords described in the above list (except 'stable_version' and 'classifiers'), for example: {'description': 'spam'}
   will search description fields.
 Within the spec, a field's value can be a string or a list of strings (the values within the list are combined with an